10 Important Qualities of a Good Mother!

 Being a good role model for our children is the best lesson we can ever teach.
 The “do as I say, not as I do” approach isn’t effective.

-Our children will learn much more from what they see us do rather than from what we tell them to do.
+Our children will learn much more from what they see us do than from what we tell them to do.

-So, every day, we should make a bigger effort to model behaviors and attitudes that we want our children to adopt.
+So, every day, we should make a bigger effort to model behaviors and attitudes we want our children to adopt.

 4. Consistent